TraqueAi/TraqueAI/README.md

 ---

-For more details, check the [GitHub repository](https://github.com/TraqueAi/Traque-AI).
+For more details, check the [Docs](https://github.com/TraqueAi/TraqueAI).